Frequently Asked Questions

 Book a FREE taster session via our Sign Up page.
 If you decide it’s not for you, there is no obligation to continue after your taster session.

 There are no auditions, or requirements to read music or sing solo.
-We do however ask that any new members can sing out with good pitch and are confident in holding a tune/harmony, are willing to do a little practice each week to learn their harmonies (all songs are memorised with no music/lyrics used in shows), are comfortable with/up for performing with expression/engaging with the music and are able to attend the majority of rehearsals to ensure effective performances.
+We do however ask that any new members can sing out with good pitch and are confident in holding a tune/harmony, are willing to do a little practice each week to learn their harmonies (all songs are memorised with no music/lyrics used in shows), are comfortable and confident in performing with expression/engaging with the music and are able to attend the majority of rehearsals to ensure effective performances.
 Members must be 18 years old or over.
-Due to the nature of our performance approach, and the standard of performances we always aim to deliver as a performance choir, we do require all members/prospective members to be able to perform the required movement (steps, claps etc) to a good standard.
+Due to the nature of our performance approach, and the standard of performances we always aim to deliver as a performance choir, we do require all members/prospective members to be able to perform the vocal parts and required movement (steps, claps etc) to a good standard.
 Check out our pics and videos in the Media Gallery/Youtube page to get a better idea of what this simple, fun but hugely effective movement looks like!

 Once you have joined, you’ll gain access to the Members Area on our website, where you can download and access vocal harmony parts (sheet music and vocal guide tracks), rehearsal recordings, backing tracks and vocal scores.

 There is no requirement for our members to understand music notation or read music.
-We do however use notated parts which have the relevant lyrics, harmonies and directions to each particular section.
-The primary resource we use for learning and memorising parts are our fantastic vocal guide tracks, which are mp3 recordings of the harmony parts found in our songs, thus enabling you to learn and memorise them easily.
+We do however use notated parts for initially learning songs which have the relevant lyrics, harmonies and directions to each particular section.
+The primary resource we use for learning and memorising parts are our fantastic vocal guide tracks, which are mp3 recordings of the harmony parts found in our arrangements.